-HCJ and Cascade, which share a joint partnership, will become part of Hub International Northwest Ltd. (Hub Northwest).
+HCJ and Cascade, who share a joint partnership, will become part of Hub International Northwest Ltd. (Hub Northwest).
 The firms’ two key principals, Thomas F. Jackson and Bob Schmidt, will join Hub Northwest as part of this transaction, reporting to Andy Prill, president and CEO of Hub Northwest.

 Additionally, Hub International has acquired the shares of Sander A. Kessler & Associates Inc., a Santa Monica, Calif.-based insurance brokerage firm.
 Terms of the acquisition were not disclosed.

-Kessler will become part of the Los Angeles operations of Hub International Insurance Services Inc. (Hub California).
+In connection with this acquisition, Kessler will become part of the Los Angeles operations of Hub International Insurance Services Inc. (Hub California).
 Steve Kessler, Ken Kessler, Joel Davidowski and Lucille Shalometh, principals of Kessler, will join Hub California and report to William Roeder, senior executive vice president of Hub California.

 Hub also acquired the assets of Davis & Graeber Insurance Services Inc., a Redlands, Calif.-based insurance brokerage firm.
 Terms of the acquisition were not disclosed.
 The D&G team will become part of the California operations of Hub International Insurance Services (Hub California), and will remain in its existing office.
 Peter Davis, Marty Davis and Beth Kolpien, the principals of D&G, will join Hub California as part of this transaction.

-Established in 1923, D&G is a full-service agency, offering commercial lines, employee benefits, and personal lines products and services to an array of businesses and families in Redlands, Pomona, and throughout the Southern California region.
+Established in 1923, D&G is a full service agency, offering commercial lines, employee benefits, and personal lines products and services to an array of businesses and families in Redlands, Pomona, and throughout the Southern California region.

 Finally, Hub has acquired the assets of Benefit Resources Inc. (BRI), a Colorado Springs, Colo.-based retail employee benefits insurance brokerage firm.
 Terms of the acquisition were not disclosed.